Gaea, Analysis and GFDL notes

 undocumented things that I have come across while hacking around with

-model in idealized.xml
+the HSt42 model in idealized.xml (basic_hs.xml and zonalacc.xml are

 the resulting files that I have written).
 I assume that most of these